Book of Feuds: Readings

 Crowe and other Souths identities, such as co-captain David Kidwell, who has been out injured, coach Jason Taylor and Courtney have all read excerpts of the book to the players to fire them up before matches.
 Crowe has delivered the majority of the readings.

 Release

-The rivalry between the Sydney Roosters and the Souths is the longest surviving in the current NRL competition.
+The rivalry between the Sydney Roosters and Souths is the longest surviving in the current NRL competition.

 Leading up to a 2008 match, the Book was released by the South Sydney Rabbitohs to the public.
 Inside, the author claims "the Roosters lost their soul" and that "they simply don't have the tradition, the stories or the romance that is South Sydney", an erroneous claim from a club that itself had recently privatized; something the Roosters club has not done.
 Both Roosters coach Brad Fittler and player Willie Mason added their own views, stating they "hate Souths".